General Policies and Procedures

 Your criticisms, arguments, and suggestions concerning the paper will be most useful to the editor and to the author if they are carefully documented.
 Do not make dogmatic, dismissive statements, particularly about the novelty of the work.
 Substantiate your statements.
 Reviewer’s recommendations are gratefully received by the editor; however, since editorial decisions are usually based on evaluations derived from several sources, reviewers should not expect the editor to honor every recommendation.
 You will be asked to suggest acceptability as noted on the specific review form (e.g., accept; accept with revision; reject; modify, re-review required).

 A. Very few papers qualify for an immediate, unconditional acceptance.
-Papers can be recommended for direct acceptance if the fullfill the following criteria
+Papers can be recommended for direct acceptance if they fulfill the following criteria

-– article discusses an important clinical scenario which would definately add to current knowledge and is written in correct format and with adequate literature review
+– article discusses an important clinical scenario that would definitely add to current knowledge and is written in the correct format and with adequate literature review

 C. If you feel that the deficiencies can be corrected within a reasonable period of time, then recommend modification (e.g., modification; accept with revision; or modify – re-review required, if the revisions are extensive enough to warrant a second review).

 Ethics: Although the staff at the Journal of Anaesthesia & Critical Care Case Reports (JACCR) Journals Department and the journal editors may be able to note a breach of publication policy or ethical conduct after publication, we rely heavily on the reviewers to detect such problems before publication.
 Journal of Anaesthesia & Critical Care Case Reports (JACCR) publication policies are described in the Instructions to Authors, which are available online.
 Some of the items for which you should be alert include: